Jaimeloeuf/SS/spec.md

     - SS requires Explicit variable declaration to make it clearer on scoping rules, can only access after defined and in the same scope or deeper scopes.
 - One variable per declaration to make things more readable and explicit
     - const x, y = 1, 2; // Not supported by the language
+    - const x = 1, y = 2; // Not supported by the language
     - const x = 1; const y = 2; // Use this on 2 lines